 The dirt issue

-A Europe-wide MasterCard study found two thirds of people think touching or using money is unhygienic, but only one in five Europeans wash their hands after coming into contact with it.
+A Europe-wide MasterCard study found two-thirds of people think touching or using money is unhygienic, but only one in five wash their hands after coming into contact with it.

-Over 9,000 consumers from 12 countries were surveyed, and although hand rails on public transport and nuts in a pub were found to be more hygienic, we still can’t seem to break the bad habit.
+More than 9,000 shoppers from 12 countries were surveyed, and although handrails on public transport and nuts in a pub were found to be more hygienic, it appears we can’t seem to break the habit.

 Be the first to comment